 - Working at a third party location on your laptop or phone

-If you’re not sure whether your injury would be covered, you should speak to a lawyer.
+If you’re not sure whether your injury would be covered, you should speak to a workers’ compensation attorney in Gainesville and explain your situation.
+With many people working from home these days, getting hurt in your house may still qualify.

 No, never.
 In the City of Gainesville, you don’t even have a legal right to sue your employer over an injury on the job.
-The workers comp system is meant to completely replace lawsuits so that neither side has to get involved in a contentious court battle.
+The workers’ compensation system is meant to completely replace lawsuits so that neither side has to get involved in a contentious court battle.

-When you file a workers comp claim, you are not blaming your employer.
-Your claim doesn’t affect their reputation and it doesn’t cost them anything.
-They are not allowed to treat you any differently because of your claim, and they have no reason to—the cost of your benefits is covered by the insurance company, and your paycheck helped fund it.
+When you file a workers’ compensation claim, you are not blaming your employer.
+Your claim doesn’t affect their reputation, and it doesn’t cost them anything.
+Also, your employer is not allowed to treat you any differently because of your claim, and they have no reason to – the cost of your benefits is covered by the insurance company, and your paycheck helped fund it.

 Your claim is a 100% private process between you, your lawyer, and the insurance company.
-But you have only 30 days to report an injury from the time of your accident.
-You should speak to a lawyer as soon as possible.
+However, you have only 30 days to report an injury from the time of your accident.
+If you have questions about the claim process, speak to a lawyer as soon as possible.

 You have a right to full medical care and a paycheck while you recover from your injury.
 At John Foy & Associates we’ll help you get it.
-Let us sit down with you and give you a complete consultation to discuss your claim—for FREE.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Let us sit down with you and give you a complete consultation to discuss your claim – for FREE.
+Call us or use our contact form to get your consultation today.